 The detail is shown as following.
 Red colored part indicates deletion, insertion or modification.

-5.1.2.1.1 Discovery of a specific L2R mesh
+5.1.2.1.1 Discovery of specific L2R meshes

 If MeshId is a string with a nonzero length, the L2R sublayer should attempt to discover the L2R mesh identified by MeshId.
 The device sends an L2R-D IE where the Mesh ID Present field is set to 1 and the Mesh ID field is set according to MeshId.
 The remaining flags of the Descriptor field are set to 0 and ignored by the receiver.